Open to new roles

 Intentionally separated viewing and editing states for all critical entities.
 An accidental edit to a live recipe carries real-world consequences.
 Error prevention over micro-efficiency, backed by research showing low-literacy users are significantly more likely to trigger destructive actions via accidental taps.

-Given the Spanish-speaking user base, I leaned heavily into icon-led UI — grounded in psycholinguistic research on reading load under time stress.
-Under pressure, users revert to visual pattern recognition rather than reading.
+Given the Spanish-speaking user base, I leaned heavily into icon-led UI, grounded in psycholinguistic research on reading load under time stress.
+Under pressure, users revert to visual pattern recognition.
 Every icon validated with real users before it shipped.

 Research on motor accuracy in fatigued users shows significant degradation in fine-motor control after extended physical labour.
 Feeders start at 4am.
 Designed for the tired, gloved, outdoor version of the user, not the ideal one at a desk.